Local and foreign investors who open companies in Slovakia

 Our Slovak company formation specialists can guide you through the procedure of applying for an EORI number with the Customs Authority.

 We invite you to read about the EORI registration process in Slovakia below:

-How to apply for an EORI number in Slovakia
+How to apply for an EORI number in Slovakia in 2021

 The EORI registration process in Slovakia